eluhr/yii2-user-access-token/README.md

-# Yii2 User Auth Token
+# Yii2 User Access Token

 This extension provides a simple way to authenticate users via a token.
 It is easily extendable and can be used with any user model.